mangecoeur/ipython-desktop/README.md

 ## Credits
 IPython desktop is powered by Node Webkit and makes use of the angular-desktop-app template.
+Icon is [IPython faenza](http://gnome-look.org/content/show.php?content=162145)

 ## LICENCE
 This software is currently under LGPL licence.